 LANGUAGES: English, Chinese (Complex Characters), Chinese (Simple Characters), Croatian, Dutch, Finnish, French, German, Greek, Italian, Korean, Lithuanian, Norwegian, Polish, Portuguese (Portugal), Portuguese (Brazil), Spanish, SwedishMore Reviews

 It’s about how the pressure to give our children the best of everything and make them the best at everything is backfiring on kids, parents and society as a whole.
 But the book is not all doom and gloom.
 On the contrary, it maps out how we can start rescuing childhood from the excesses of the early 21st century.
 Under Pressure has been translated into more than 20 languages.
 It was shortlisted for the biggest literary prize for non-fiction in Canada.
 TIME magazine, in a cover story, described Under Pressure as the “gospel of the slow-parenting movement.”

 Who is the audience for Under Pressure?

-Under Pressure is written for parents, teachers, coaches, doctors, counsellors, anyone who has an interest in kids.
+Parents, teachers, coaches, doctors, counsellors – anyone who has an interest in kids.
 Lots of teenagers are reading the book, too, and using it to start a debate in their own families and schools.

 What is Slow Parenting and how does it fit in with Under Pressure?